vikbehal/Explore/Power BI/Day 5.md

   a.
 Data -> Data Flows (Transform here)
   b.
 Data Flows -> Build Reports
   -Data Flow is available on Pro Tier and above
-2. Demo: Build Data Flows
+2. Demo: Build Data Flows and create reports out of it
   -Get Data -> Search for dataflow
 3. How to clear Data Source Connections
 4. Enterprise level tool - Scalibility, Multiple reports, Governance, etc.